hmrc/hmrc-frontend/src/components/accessible-autocomplete/README.md

 Set to true to show all values when the user clicks the input.
 This is similar to a default dropdown, so the autocomplete is rendered with a dropdown arrow to convey this behaviour.

+### data-min-length
+Type: Int

+The number of characters the user must enter before any matches are shown.
+Defaults to zero.

 ### data-language
 Type: String